retrocomputacion/retrobbs/readme.md

 Defines the title bar of a menu screen, usually the three topmost screen lines.

 ### Navigation bar (navbar.j2):
-Defines the navigation bar usually displayed at the second to last screen line.
+Defines the navigation bar usually displayed at the second to last screen line, displaying the control keys available.

 #### Additional parameters passed:
 - barline: Preferred screen line to display the navbar on